autosportlabs/RaceCapture-Pro_firmware/README_RELEASE_NOTES.txt

 ===1.2.8===
-Initial Support for Y-adapter (periodically send metadata packet when BT module is in read only mode) Fixed Lua hang issue when scripts above one page size (256) are uploaded Lua runtime is re-initialized whenever main script is 're run' more logging about about memory usage of Lua runtime
+Initial Support for Y-adapter (periodically send metadata packet when BT module is in read only mode) Fixed Lua hang issue when scripts above one page size (256) are uploaded more logging about about memory usage of Lua runtime

 ===1.2.7===